 Revenue.
-We believe that our revenue growth will be influenced largely by the speed and breadth of the increase in demand for wireless access to data through the use of next generation networks including demand for 3G products and 3G data access services, particularly in Europe, North America and Asia; customer acceptance for our new products that address these markets; and our ability to meet customer demand.
+We believe that our revenue growth will be influenced largely by the speed and breadth of the increase in demand for wireless access to data through the use of next generation networks including demand for 3G products and 3G data access services, particularly in Europe, North America and Asia; customer acceptance of our new products that address these markets; and our ability to meet customer demand.
 Factors that could potentially affect customer demand for our products include the following:

 - demand for broadband access services and networks;

-- use of the Internet:
+- use of the Internet;

 - rate of change to new products;

-- · loss of a significant customer;
+- loss of a significant customer;

 - increase in competition;

 - timing of deployment of 3G networks by carriers;

-- · drop in demand for CDMA, EVDO, UMTS and HSDPA products; and
+- drop in demand for CDMA, EV-DO, UMTS and HSDPA products; and

-- · changes in technologies.
+- changes in technologies.

 We began shipping our first 3G products in December 2003.
-We have shipped twelve new 3G products since then and anticipate introducing additional 3G products during 2006.
-We continue to develop and maintain strategic relationships with wireless and computing industry leaders like Siemens, Alcatel, Dell, Qualcomm, Sprint PCS, Verizon Wireless and Vodafone and major software vendors.
+We have shipped 21 new 3G products since then and anticipate introducing additional 3G products in future periods.
+We continue to develop and maintain strategic relationships with wireless and computing industry leaders like Siemens, Alcatel, Dell, Panasonic, Qualcomm, Sony, Sprint PCS, Toshiba, Verizon Wireless and Vodafone and major software vendors.
 Through strategic relationships, we have been able to increase market penetration by leveraging the resources of our channel partners, including their access to distribution resources, increased sales opportunities and market opportunities.